Johannes Messenius: Imprisonment

 In 1616, he was accused of conspiring with king Sigismund and the Jesuits.
 He was found guilty as charged, when he could not find twelve men who swore that he was innocent.
 He was sentenced to death in July 1616, but the king changed the sentence to prison, probably for life.

-In October 1616, he was transported to the desolate fortress Kajaani Castle at Finland near the Russian border, where he was harshly treated by its commander Erik Hara.
+In October 1616, he was transported to the desolate fortress Kajaneborg at Finland near the Russian border, where he was harshly treated by its commander Erik Hara.
 He occupied himself with writing historical works and by doing research in Swedish source documents.
 Every once in a while, he sent pleas to king Gustav II Adolph and later to Christina's regency.
 In these pleas, he swore on his innocence, or referred to his works as reason for pardon.
 In 1635, he was moved to Oulu, and had his pension doubled.
 At this time, the government sent him the translator Erik Schroderus, to appraise himself of Messenius' monumental work Scondia illustrata, which treated Sweden's history from the deluge to Messenius' own time.
-When Messenius suspected that the government wanted to publish the work in its own name, he demanded freedom for his son, who was also imprisoned, and free passage for himself to wherever he wished.
+When Messenius suspected that the government wanted to publish the work in its own name, he demanded freedom for his son, Arnold Johan Messenius, who was also imprisoned, and free passage for himself to wherever he wished.
 These demands offended the regency who threatened to send him back to Kajaneborg.

 Shortly, after this, Messenius died, and the government offered his widow 500 riksdaler for Scondia illustrata.
 However, she left the kingdom with the manuscripts, and it was her son who later returned the text to Sweden in order to have it published.
 However, it took a long time to publish the work, and it was only thanks to Johan Peringskiöld that it was published in folio 1700–1705.

 Considering the scholarly traditions of its time, and the conditions in which it was written, this monumental work can only be described as prominent.
 More than anyone else of his time, he mastered both Swedish and foreign historical literature.
 The seventh tome of Scondia, which describes the religious conflicts of John III of Sweden is a model for history writing.

 From his time in prison, there are also several other works, which are mostly still extant.